• Blog

 From One Event to Many Integrations: A Practical Guide to Fan-Out Architecture

-Your product emits one event, but it needs to drive CRMs, webhooks, analytics, and internal systems.
-This post explains fan-out patterns and how to avoid a tangle of ad-hoc integrations.
+Your product emits one event, but it needs to fan out to CRMs, webhooks, analytics, and internal systems.
+This post explains fan-out event routing patterns, per-tenant customization, and how to avoid a tangle of ad-hoc integrations.

 Cover Image for From One Event to Many Integrations: A Practical Guide to Fan-Out Architecture